 The Best Time to Harvest Lavender

 Lavender is fairly easy to harvest and dry – there are just a few guidelines to remember.
 The most important is timing.
 You’ll want to cut and harvest the stems when the buds are formed, but before they open (before the flower petals come out).
-Harvesting them at this time is best because this is when their scent strongest.
+Harvesting them at this stage is best because that’s when their scent is strongest.
 For my plants in the S.F.
 Bay Area, that’s usually in June.
 In other areas it may be July or August.
 I usually wait until a few buds have flowered, but the majority of them haven’t.
+I look for the ones with large, plump buds.

 On days that you harvest them, try to cut them in the mid-morning when the plant is completely dry from any morning dew, but before the day gets hot.
 Strong sun rays and higher temperatures make the fragrant oils evaporate, so cutting them before the hot summer sun is out helps to preserve the aroma.

-It’s important to use a sharp pair of scissors when cutting the stems since an incomplete cute can damage the plant!
-I love these Japanese floral scissors that I got from Amazon.
-They’re very sharp, strong, smooth and so comfortable to hold.
+It’s important to use a sharp pair of scissors when cutting the stems since an incomplete cute can damage the plant.
+I love these Japanese floral scissors – they’re very sharp, strong, smooth and so comfortable to hold with gloves.
+They’re also so easy to wipe clean after cutting flowers.

-You can then tie the bundles together with a piece of twine (easier to remove than rubber bands) that can be reused year after year.
-I cut my twine around 16 inches long and use them for hanging also.
-You can find twine at many places such as Amazon, Target, Michael’s, and Home Depot.
+You can then tie the bundles together with a piece of twine that can be reused year after year.
+Twine is also so much easier to remove than rubber bands.
+I cut my twine around 16 inches long.
+Make sure to tie the twine tight enough so that the stems don’t fall loose.
+I use a simple double knot that works well.
+I then tie the other end of the twine to the drying bar, hook, line etc. You can find twine at many places such as Amazon and Target.

-I hang the bundles from clothing racks, unused guest bathrooms, storage rooms, on a string in the garage, etc. When I run out of dark rooms to hang them in, I simply stick them into small vases, buckets or containers to dry in areas without direct sunlight, making sure there’s enough space separation between the bundles so that they don’t get tangled together and have enough air circulation.
+I hang them from clothing racks, unused guest bedrooms and bathrooms, storage rooms, on a string in the garage… pretty much anywhere I can find room!
+When I run out of places to hang them from, I simply stick them into small vases, buckets or containers to dry in areas without direct sunlight.
+Make sure there’s enough space separation between the bundles so that they don’t get tangled together and have enough air circulation.
 Note that the stems may bend while drying if they’re not upside down.
 You can also hang them outside in a shaded, protected area if that’s available.

 I then take them to a table with a tray and start running my fingers over the buds to remove them.
 They should come off pretty easily.
 Once I’m done with a few bundles, I pour the buds into wide-mouthed glass jars.
 Mason jars are perfect for this!
 I fill the bottles to the top and cap them immediately and store them in a dark closet until I’m ready to use them.
 The glass jar with the snap-tight lid in the picture below is from Ikea.